Kriegel/BeautyOfPower/README.md

 So the first bunch of Formating functions of this Module are processing PowerShell sourcecode for casing.

+### Roadmap

-Secondly there are planned a bunch of functions to place braces.
+- a bunch of functions to place braces (and space between them).

+- replace aliases with the names who points the alias to (command alias and ParameterName alias or shorts)

-and after that, there are plans to write some functions to ident and correct whitespace.
+- write some functions to ident the code and to correct other whitespace.

 ## Main Functions of this Module